Abraham Lincoln School No. 22

 At Abraham Lincoln School No. 22:

-Reading instruction is enhanced through the 100 Book Challenge Independent Reading Program which provides reading materials at students’ independent reading level and helps them progress to more advanced levels.
-The Principal's Book of the Month and Literacy Night enable students and parents to share in the joy of reading.
+- Reading instruction is enhanced through the 100 Book Challenge Independent Reading Program which provides reading materials at students’ independent reading level and helps them progress to more advanced levels.

-Over 200 volunteers share in the support of our school’s mission.
-These include partnerships with the First Unitarian Church, AmeriCorps, Baden Street, The Community Place of Rochester, Eastman Rochester New Horizons, Greater Rochester Quality Partner Council, Anthony Jordan Health Center, and the Scott Spino Literacy Foundation.
-Our Scott Spino volunteers work with students on one-to-one reading activities that encourage them to develop a love of reading.
+- Over 200 volunteers share in the support of our school’s mission.
+These include partnerships with the First Unitarian Church, the Scott Spino Literacy Foundation and our volunteers work with students on one-to-one reading activities that encourage them to develop a love for reading.